uhi67/umvc-rbac/readme.md

 -------------

 To create a University-context role, we have to define a callback function for the role with this type.
-To store the assignment we need a new table in the database with columns (uid, university_id, item_name).
+To store the assignment, we need a new table in the database with columns (uid, university_id, item_name).
 The callback function will return true if the user has a record in this table with the matching university_id from the passed context and with the same item_name (role name).
 More generally, one can also use a single (uid, context-type, context-reference, item-name) table for all types of contexts.